 Questar III is self-insured for dental insurance.
-Dental claims expense for the year ended June 30, 2011 was \$241,457.
-There is no annual maximum, no deductible and the plan does not cover employee's dependents.
+Dental claims expense for the year ended June 30, 2012 was \$252,938.
+There is no annual maximum, no deductible and the plan covers employee's dependents.

 Union Contracts

 Questar III employees are represented by collective bargaining agents.
 Those agents which represent them and the dates of expiration of their agreements are as follows: